RoeiArpaly/llms-pii-leakage/data_manipulation/content/README.md

 #### Description
-An supportive context attack is a type of adversarial attack that aims to reduce the context awareness of detectors by replacing *supportive context words* with other values, such as emojis, slang or code words.
+An supportive context attack is a type of adversarial attack that aims to reduce the context awareness of detectors.<br>
+Thus, by replacing *supportive context words* with other values, such as emojis, slang or code words.<br>
 This attack is particularly effective against Named Entity Recognition (NER) models, that are used to increase the confidence of the detector.